Hersheypark Arena

-Hersheypark Arena (originally Hershey Sports Arena) is a multi-purpose indoor arena located in Hershey, Pennsylvania, managed by Hershey Entertainment & Resorts Company.
-The arena has a seating capacity, for hockey, of 7,286 people and in excess of 8,000, including standing room.
+Hersheypark Arena is a multi-purpose indoor arena located in Hershey, Pennsylvania, United States, managed by Hershey Entertainment & Resorts Company.
+The arena has a seating capacity for hockey of 7,286 people and with standing room can fit in excess of 8,000.

+The arena opened in 1936 as the Hershey Sports Arena and was the longtime home of the Hershey Bears of the American Hockey League (AHL) from 1936 to 2002 until their move to Giant Center.
+It was originally the home of the Eastern Amateur Hockey League Hershey Bears from 1936 to 1938, while the Hershey Impact of the National Professional Soccer League played at the arena from 1988 to 1991.
+Since 1998, it has served as the home of the Lebanon Valley College Flying Dutchman ice hockey team.
+It’s also currently home to the Hershey Cubs of the United States Premier Hockey League, and the Harrisburg Heat of the Major Arena Soccer League 2 (MASL2).

 History

 When built in 1936 as the Hershey Sports Arena, the building was the largest monolithic structure in the United States in which not a single seat suffered from an obstructed view.
 For 64 years it was the home of the Hershey Bears hockey team from 1938 to 2002.
 The second sport at the arena was basketball.
 It hosted the PIAA basketball and wrestling championships, and it also served as the home of the Hershey Impact, a National Professional Soccer League team from 1988 to 1991.
 It has also hosted the Ice Capades, Disney on Ice, professional boxing, tennis competitions, and the World Wrestling Federation's (WWF) In Your House 5 pay-per-view in 1995.
 Previously it hosted WWF's Saturday Night's Main Event III on October 31, 1985 (aired November 2) with the main event being a tag-team match featuring WWF Champion Hulk Hogan teaming with André the Giant facing the team of Big John Studd and King Kong Bundy.

 On October 13, 1953, the arena also hosted an extravagant birthday celebration for President Dwight D. Eisenhower whose farm and "weekend White House" was located in nearby Gettysburg.
 Phish performed and recorded their show, on December 1, 1995, which was later released as a live album, entitled Live Phish 12.01.95.

-On September 22, 2012, the arena played host to its only wedding.
-It was held at center ice.